simhu/cubical/README.md

   `cabal install`

-To only build cubical do
+To only build (not install) cubical do

   `cabal configure`

   `cabal build`

+Alternatively one can also use the Makefile to build the system by typing:

+  `make bnfc && make`

+However this requires that the following Haskell packages are installed:

+  mtl, haskeline, directory, BNFC, alex, happy

 USAGE